 SECAC Creates Community for Artists and Art Historians

 The Southeastern College Art Conference promotes the study and practice of the visual arts in higher education and is now the second-largest national organization of its kind.

 SECAC has played a vital role in creating a community for artists and art historians since its founding in 1942.
-UA’s department is a charter member of SECAC and the faculty has a history of participation in the governance of the organization, since the term of SECAC president Dr. Virginia Rembert Liles.
-Dr. Rachel Stephens currently represents her home state of Louisiana on the board, and department chair and professor Jason Guynes recently finished his term as past president.
+UA’s department is a charter member of SECAC and the faculty has a long history of participation in the governance of the organization, since the term of SECAC president Dr. Virginia Rembert Liles (1977-78), who served on the board for 17 years and received SECAC’s Distinguished Service Award.
+Currently, Dr. Rachel Stephens represents her home state of Louisiana on the board, and department chair and professor Jason Guynes recently finished his term as past president.
 This year Guynes completed his nine-year leadership track.
 He served three years as first vice-president of SECAC, three years as president and three years as past president.